wp-plugins/wp-resume-builder/readme.txt

 	}
 `

-Please see the demo addon inside plugin folder "demo-addon" find the zip (wp-resume-builder-addon-filters.zip) file you can install as plugin and ready to customize.
+Please see the demo addon inside plugin folder <b>"demo-addon"</b> find the zip (<b>wp-resume-builder-addon-filters.zip</b>) file you can install as plugin and ready to customize.

+<strong>Extensible resume themes</strong>

+WP Resume Builder also support extend theme via addon support by filter hook, following filter hook are are using for creating theme

+* wp_rb_themes
+* wp_rb_themes_dir
+* wp_rb_themes_url

+Please see the sample addown inside plugin folder <b>"demo-addon" (wp-resume-builder-addon-themes.zip)</b> you can install as plugin and ready to customize.

 == Installation ==